Prevter/bd-plugins/README.md

 This repository also serves as a way to check updates for my plugins.

 ## Installation
 1. Download [the plugin library](https://prevter.github.io/bd-plugins/plugins/0PrevLib.plugin.js) and place it in your BetterDiscord plugins folder.
-(Do not enable it in BetterDiscord settings!)
 2. Download the plugins you want from the [plugins folder](https://github.com/Prevter/bd-plugins/tree/main/plugins) and place them in your BetterDiscord plugins folder.
 3. Enable the plugins in BetterDiscord settings.